oojas/AutomateX/README.md

 # automateX

-Flutter App for learning finite automata.
+Notes and Practice Sesh for automata

 ## Getting Started